 Consider Your Choices Versus Your Home’s Future Value

 It’s important that you select kitchen countertops that meet your aesthetic needs, but you also need to create an appealing space for future home buyers.
 The average contemporary family remains in their home for 7 to 10 years.
 Many people don’t want fixer-uppers; they want to move into a live-in ready home.
 Some materials such as the perennial favorite granite, quartz and even Corian, can add value to your home.
 Your countertop remodeling choice needs to be timeless and add as much value as possible.

 Choose Smart Color Schemes

-Decorating tends change.
-You don’t want to change counter tops after five years.
-Choose a color scheme that is neural or varied enough that decorating choices in the future will work with what you choose.
-Selecting earth tones or more neutral colors and patterns will ensure that you are not locking yourself into a specific design scheme.
+Decorating trends change.
+You don’t want to change counter tops after just five years.
+Choose a color scheme that is neutral or varied enough so decorating choices in the future will work with what you choose.
+Selecting earth tones or more neutral colors and patterns will ensure you are not locking yourself into a specific design theme.
 It also reinforces the first point, to select something that most people will be attracted to in case you decide to sell your home in the near future.

 If you want a product with less maintenance, select a quartz countertop that is engineered to bring you the best in high-end looks along with less maintenance.
 Quartz is generally about 20% higher in cost.
 Granite is definitely gorgeous but remember it requires sealing on a yearly basis to retain its good looks.

 Counter top choices are almost endless in contemporary design.
 Some contemporary deigns even call for metals such as steel as a work surface.
 When budget is a consideration, laminate tops are another low-cost consideration.
 Remember to keep functionality in mind when choosing your surface.